 In Nova Scotia, approximately 0.46 million hectares (8.4% of the province as of 2010) are designated as protected.
-Environment Canada maintains 14 protected areas in Nova Scotia, including 6 National Wildlife Areas (NWAs) and 8 Migratory Bird Sanctuaries (MBSs), comprising over 7 thousand hectares of the province's protected lands and waters.
+Environment and Climate Change Canada maintains 14 protected areas in Nova Scotia, including 6 National Wildlife Areas (NWAs) and 8 Migratory Bird Sanctuaries (MBSs), comprising over 7 thousand hectares of the province's protected lands and waters.

 Long description for the Map